-The deceased had been employed as an auto engineer with a private firm and said to have died due to cardiac arrest; his family in Vikhroli allege the Indian Embassy in the country has been making them run from pillar to post for his body
+Deceased who worked as an auto engineer with a private firm apparently died due to cardiac arrest; kin in Vikhroli allege Indian Embassy in the country has been making them run from pillar to post for his body

 They were told that their loved one died more than a month ago in a foreign land.
 Yet, this family from Vikhroli are yet to see his face or bid him a final goodbye, thanks to the Indian Embassy in Saudi Arabia who have been allegedly offering vague excuses and not cooperating with the family in their efforts to get the senior citizen’s body back to India.